c4arl0s/OxfordGuideToEnglishGrammar/README.md

 The price of oil will rise.
 For lay and lie, •11(2) Note b.

+# 9. Linking verbs

+1. Linking verb + complement

+A complement is an adjective phrase or a noun phrase.
+A complement relates to the subject: it describes the subject or identifies it (says who or what it is).
+Between the subject and complement is a linking verb, e.g. be.

+The hotel **was quiet**.
+The thief **seemed depressed**.
+The book has **become a best-seller**.
+It's **getting dark**.
+A week in the Lake District would **make a nice break**.

+These are the most common verbs in this pattern.

++ adjective or noun phrase: appear, be, become, look, prove, remain, seem, sound, stay
++ adjective: feel, get, go, grow, smell, taste, turn
++ noun phrase: make

+There are also some idiomatic expressions which are a linking verb + complement, e.g. burn low, come good, come true, fall asleep, fall ill, fall silent, ring true, run dry, run wild, wear thin.

+We can use some linking verbs in other patterns.

+Linking: Your garden **looks nice**.
+Intransitive: **We looked** at the exhibition.

+# Note

+NOTE
+a After seem, appear, look and sound, we use to be when the complement is a noun phrase identifying the subject.

+The woman seemed to be Lord Melbury's secretary.
+NOT The woman seemed Lord Melbury's secretary.
+But we can leave out to be when the noun phrase gives other kinds of information.
+The woman seemed (to be) a real expert.
+(For American usage, • 303(1).) b There is a special pattern where a complement occurs with an action verb, not a linking verb.
+We **arrived exhaustedi**.
+**He walked away **a free ma**n.
+**I came** home **really tired** one evening.
+We use this pattern in a very small number of contexts.
+We can express the same meaning in two clauses: We were exhausted when we arrived.

+2. We use this pattern in a very small number of contexts.
+We can express the same meaning in two clauses: We were exhausted when we arrived.

+An adverbial can be an adverb phrase, prepositional phrase or noun phrase.
+An adverbial after a linking verb relates to the subject.
+It often expresses place or time, but it can have other meanings.

+The coat ** was here**.
+The conference **is every year**.
+The drawings **lay on the table**. **I'm on a diet**.
+Joan Collins **lives in style**.
+The parcel **went by air**.

 # 3. [Statements, questions, imperatives and exclamations](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)
 # 4. [Questions and answers](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)